AbdullahAbdelmouty/Data-Structure-And-Algorithms/DataStructures/LinkedList/README.md

 Singly Linked lists: Each node contain only one pointer to the next node.
 Doubly Linked Lists: Each node cotain two pointer on to the next node and other to the previous node.
 Circular Linked List: Circular Linked Lists are a variation of a linked list in which the last node point to first node or any other node before it.
+# What is dummy head (or sentinel node)?
+is a commonly used technique in linked lists to simplify edge cases, such as inserting or deleting nodes at the beginning of the list.
+The dummy head is an extra node that doesn't hold any meaningful value but serves as a placeholder before the actual head of the list.
+It helps to avoid handling special cases where the head node itself changes during operations (like insertions or deletions).